Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 1151 of Meeus index or 2104 from Brown series.

-The length of the lunation is 29 days, 11 hours and 43 minutes.
-It is 29 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 11 hours and 43 minutes and it is 29 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 1 hour and 1 minute shorter than the mean synodic month length.
 It is 5 hours and 8 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 19:24.
-It is 12 days after previous perigee on 25 January 2093 at 18:37 in ♑ Capricorn.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 16 days, until point of next perigee on 22 February 2093 at 20:31 in ♑ Capricorn.
+Moon is at apogee at 19:24 about 12 days since last perigee on 25 January 2093 at 18:37 in ♑ Capricorn the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 16 days until point of next perigee on 22 February 2093 at 20:31 in ♑ Capricorn.

-10 days after descending node on 26 January 2093 at 22:34 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 9 February 2093 at 23:58 in ♋ Cancer.
+10 days after descending node on 26 January 2093 at 22:34 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 9 February 2093 at 23:58 in ♋ Cancer.

-12 days since the previous standstill on 25 January 2093 at 09:00 in ♑ Capricorn when the Moon has reached South declination of ∠-20.833°, the lunar orbit is extending northward over the next day to face maximum declination of ∠20.836° at the point of next northern standstill on 8 February 2093 at 00:49 in ♋ Cancer.
+12 days since the last southern standstill on 25 January 2093 at 09:00 in ♑ Capricorn when the Moon has reached South declination of ∠-20.833° the lunar orbit is extending northward over the next day to face maximum declination of ∠20.836° at the point of next northern standstill on 8 February 2093 at 00:49 in ♋ Cancer.

 In 5 days on 11 February 2093 at 12:18 in ♌ Leo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.